-That Canada should desire to restrict immigration from the Orient is regarded as natural, that Canada should remain a white man’s country is believed to be not only desirable for economic and social reasons but highly necessary on political and national grounds.1 After losing his seat in 1911, King did Liberal Party lecture tours.
+That Canada should desire to restrict immigration from the Orient is regarded as natural, that Canada should remain a white man’s country is believed to be not only desirable for economic and social reasons but highly necessary on political and national grounds.1 After losing his seat in 1911, King did Liberal Party lecture tours across Canada.
 Then, when WWI broke out, he avoided the draft by moving to the US and working for J.D.Rockefeller Jr. (1914-18).
-(JDR Sr., an oil tycoon/robber baron, was America’s first billionaire.)
-As the Rockefeller’s labour consultant, King was paid the 2020 equivalent of $405,000 per year.
-King’s job was to helped JDR Jr. deal with the 1914 strikes in which 75 were murdered.
+(JDR, Sr., an oil tycoon and notorious robber baron, was America’s first billionaire.)
+As the Rockefeller company’s labour consultant, King was paid the 2021 equivalent of $420,000 per year.
+JDR, Jr., hired King to help them deal with the outcry in 1914 when 75 workers were murdered by their company.
 In the Ludlow Massacre alone, Rockefeller’s thugs used machine guns to kill 21 strikers and family members.
-After leaving the company, King guided labour relations for other huge US firms, earning the 2020 equivalent of $33,000 a week.
-Blind Faith in Crystal Balls and Hitler
+After leaving the company, King guided labour relations for other huge US firms, earning him the 2021 equivalent of $34,000 a week.
+Blind Faith in Crystal Balls and Adolph Hitler

 Learn more....
 You may also be interested in these resources... |